bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 Add your top 3-5 features (core functionality) from the Prioritize brainstorming step.
 These should be things that are part of the MVP (not a log in screen).
 Build for the demo day (i.e.: Apple never shows how to log into the Apple ID on stage).

-1. Create and daily tasks with name, type and time to finish.
-2. Daily taks suggestion.
-2. Delete, Reorder and Edit daily tasks.
-3. Receive notification for each tasks.
+1. Audio recording.
+2. Video recording.
+2. Speech recognition.

 ## Part 2: Project Plan